Nightmares in children are common and mostly normal. When your child wakes from nightmares or bad dreams, she needs comfort and reassurance.

 It’s normal for children to have nightmares about:

-- a realistic danger, such as aggressive dogs, sharks or spiders
+- realistic dangers like aggressive dogs, sharks or spiders

 - If your child wakes up because of or during a nightmare, explain that it was a bad dream.
-Reassure your child that everything is OK and safe.
+Reassure him that everything is OK and safe.
 A kiss and a cuddle might help your child settle again.

 - If your child talks about a nightmare the next day, be patient.
-Llisten to your child’s worries – don’t dismiss or downplay them.
-But if your child seems to have forgotten all about a nightmare, it’s probably best not to raise the topic.
+Listen to her worries – don’t dismiss or downplay them.
+But if she seems to have forgotten all about a nightmare, it’s probably best not to raise the topic.

 What causes nightmares?

-But if your child is dreaming about the same or similar things over and over again (a recurrent nightmare), or the content of the dream is particularly disturbing, he might be experiencing some kind of stress during the day.
+But if your child is having a recurrent nightmare, or he’s having particularly bad dreams, he might be experiencing some kind of stress during the day.

-Trauma can also cause nightmares.
-If a child has experienced some type of trauma, she might have nightmares about it for several weeks or months afterwards.
+Traumatic events can also cause nightmares.
+If a child has experienced some type of traumatic event, she might have nightmares about it for several weeks or months afterwards.